Arman2409/car-statistics/README.md

 1. Fork/clone the data-seeder repository
 2. Configure it to send POST requests to `http://localhost:3000/cars/bulk`
-3. Include the JWT token in the Authorization header
+3. Include the INGESTION_API_KEY in the "x-api-key" header
 4. Send car data in batches for optimal performance

 ## Testing